-The Greyscale test is a visual test that is used to determine the colour tracking of the monitor.
+The Greyscale test shall be used to determine the colour tracking of the monitor.
 It is general, it is non quantitative and requires judgement on the part of the operator to use.
 On the other hand, it is quite sensitive, and familiar to video technicians.